nareshgantala/Jira-Software-Admin-Zero-to-Hero/Day-1/README.md

 - Allocate resources based on team capacity.
 - Prioritize tasks across different projects.
 - Create reports to monitor team performance.

+### Agile Principles in Jira Software

+Jira Software is designed with Agile principles in mind, supporting Agile methodologies and practices.

+1. **Early and Continuous Delivery**: Jira enables the early and continuous delivery of valuable software through iterative cycles.
+This aligns with the principle that our highest priority is to satisfy the customer through early and continuous delivery of valuable software.

+2. **Welcome Changing Requirements**: Jira’s flexible structure allows for changes at any stage of development, enabling teams to adapt quickly to evolving requirements.
+This supports the principle of welcoming changing requirements, even late in development, to harness change for the customer's competitive advantage.

+3. **Frequent Delivery of Working Software**: With features like Scrum and Kanban boards, Jira supports the frequent delivery of working software, from a couple of weeks to a couple of months, with a preference for shorter timescales.

+4. **Collaboration Between Business and Development**: Jira facilitates daily collaboration between business people and developers through shared boards and communication tools, ensuring continuous alignment and cooperation.

+5. **Building Projects Around Motivated Individuals**: Jira provides an environment where motivated individuals can thrive, giving them the tools and support they need while promoting trust in their ability to get the job done.

+6. **Face-to-Face Communication**: While face-to-face conversation is the most efficient and effective method of conveying information, Jira helps bridge the gap for distributed teams with features that support communication and collaboration.

+7. **Working Software as a Measure of Progress**: Jira emphasizes the importance of working software as the primary measure of progress, with clear tracking of tasks and milestones.

+8. **Sustainable Development**: Agile processes in Jira promote sustainable development, enabling teams to maintain a constant pace indefinitely through well-structured sprints and backlogs.

+9. **Technical Excellence and Good Design**: Continuous attention to technical excellence and good design is facilitated by Jira’s robust tracking and reporting tools, enhancing agility.

+10. **Simplicity**: Jira encourages simplicity by helping teams maximize the amount of work not done through effective prioritization and workflow management.

+11. **Self-Organizing Teams**: Jira supports the emergence of the best architectures, requirements, and designs from self-organizing teams by providing the tools they need to manage their own work processes.

+12. **Regular Reflection and Adjustment**: Jira’s retrospective features allow teams to reflect on how to become more effective at regular intervals, then tune and adjust their behavior accordingly.

 ### Jira Software Projects